 The relationship between officers’ willingness to disclose distress and their help-seeking attitudes had only been examined once previously.
 Heffren and Hausdorf (2016) found that distress disclosure positively predicted help-seeking attitudes, but only for one professional group (the study was unclear as to which group).
-The current study did not differentiate professional but found, similarly, that police officers who discussed their distress more were more open to accessing support.
-In fact, distress disclosure was the strongest predictor of help-seeking ( = 0.532—0.5).
-This echoes qualitative findings, such as the expectation for officers to suppress emotion (e.g., Edwards & Kotera, 2021; Burns & Buchanan, 2020).
+The current study did not differentiate professional groups but found, similarly, that officers who discussed their distress more were more open to accessing support.
+In fact, distress disclosure was the strongest predictor of help-seeking ( = 0.53—0.55).
+This echoes qualitative findings, such as the expectation for officers to suppress emotion (Edwards & Kotera, 2021; Burns & Buchanan, 2020).
+Importantly, both mental health literacy and distress disclosure made significant unique contributions to the regression model.
+Thus, they each independently explain variance in help-seeking attitudes when all other factors in the model are held constant.

-In accordance with hypothesis 2 and with previous research (Krakauer et al., 2020; Tucker, 2015), officers who perceived greater organisational stigma had more negative help-seeking attitudes.
+In accordance with hypothesis 2 and with previous research (Krakauer et al., 2020; Tucker, 2015), officers who perceived greater organisational stigma had more negative help-seeking attitudes, even when all other predictors were accounted for.
 This also fits with Karaffa and Tochkov’s (2013) finding that perceived help-seeking willingness of colleagues positively predicted officers’ own help-seeking attitudes.
 Moreover, the negative impact of police culture on help-seeking is a very common theme in qualitative studies (e.g., Burns & Buchanan, 2020; Edwards & Kotera, 2021; Hofer & Savell, 2021; Ricciardelli et al., 2021).
 Notably, studies have not always found significant relationships between help-seeking attitudes and specific aspects of police culture, such as officers’ level of fear regarding their workplace (e.g., fear of making mistakes; Heffren & Hausdorf, 2016).
 Future studies may benefit from parsing out aspects of organisational stigma.
-For example, officers’ help-seeking attitudes negatively affected by organisational views of mental health, but not by general aspects of organisational culture, such as fearing work.
+For example, officers’ help-seeking attitudes may be negatively affected by organisational views of mental health, but not by general aspects of organisational culture, such as fearing work.